OpenModelica/OpenModelica/CONTRIBUTING.md

 * No adding+deleting the same file or line (debug lines/etc).
 Do an interactive rebase to squash the commits into one.
 * If you have many added+deleted files/etc - squash all commits into a single commit instead.
 * For OpenModelica-testsuite: Any added or modified reference file needs to use [filterSimulationResults](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/scripting_api.html#filtersimulationresults) to create a file with a minimal number of trajectories and output points in order to reduce the file size.
 It is often possible to reduce a file from 20MB to 10kB without significant losses.
-* Use short lines in commit messages in order for github and git tools to display properly in terminal /web GUI.
-Hudson enforces a 50-character summary followed by 72-character lines.
+* Use short lines in commit messages in order for github and git tools to display properly in terminal / web GUI.

+If you need to make changes to OMCompiler-3rdParty the procedure is as follows:
+* push to a branch in OMCompiler-3rdParty (ask us for access via OpenModelica mailing list)
+* make a PR to OpenMoelica glue project with OMCompiler/3rdParty submodule pointing ar your commit from the pushed branch in OMCompiler-3rdParty

+After Jenkins checks that all is OK a developer will:
+* rebase the commit from the OMCompiler-3rdParty branch to master
+* merge the PR in the OpenModelica glue project